 Personal and compassionate OB/GYN care for Santa Rosa women

 The NCMA Women’s OB/GYN Center was created to bring comprehensive obstetrical and gynecological care to Sonoma County women.
-Our all-female team of physicians provides our patients with expert, up-to-date management and occasional surgical intervention for obstetrical and gynecologic issues.
+Our all-female team of providers gives our patients expert, up-to-date management and occasional surgical intervention for obstetrical and gynecologic issues.
 We have an extraordinary midwifery practice that has delivered compassionate and personalized attention for more than 18 years.

 NCMA Women’s OB/GYN Center providers include: Shazah Khawaja, MD, Erin MacDonald, MD, Kirsten Eckert, CNM, Suzanne Saunders, CNM & Cecelia Rondou, CNM.